Most popular search tools:

 Before you start searching Eureka we recommend reviewing the tips below.
 Basic search functionality in Eureka is intuitive, but some features of its interface are unusual.

 Eureka is an online news database that offers coverage of dozens of Canadian and international newspapers.
-The main reason our Library suscribes to Eureka, however, is for the online access it provides to Prince Edward Island's two daily newspapers, The Guardian (coverage from 1997-present; 1 day emargo) and The Journal Pioneer ( 1999-2020 * print publication of Journal Pioneer suspended in March 2020 -- it has since resumed publication as a weekly).
+The main reason our Library subscribes to Eureka, however, is for the online access it provides to Prince Edward Island's two daily newspapers, The Guardian (coverage from 1997-present; 1 day emargo) and The Journal Pioneer ( 1999-2020 * print publication of Journal Pioneer suspended in March 2020 -- it has since resumed publication as a weekly).

 Eureka - Starting a Search